RustBlockchainEngineer/sol-liquity/README.md

 The system has no admin key or human governance.
 Once deployed, it is fully automated, decentralized and no user holds any special privileges in or control over the system.

-The three main contracts - `BorrowerOperations.sol`, `TroveManager.sol` and `StabilityPool.sol` - hold the user-facing public functions, and contain most of the internal system logic.
+The three main contracts - `borrower-operations`, `trove-manager` and `stability-pool` - hold the user-facing public functions, and contain most of the internal system logic.
 Together they control Trove state updates and movements of Ether and SOLUSD tokens around the system.

 ### Core Smart Contracts

-`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Trove: Trove creation, SOL top-up / withdrawal, stablecoin issuance and repayment.
+`borrower-operations` - contains the basic operations by which borrowers interact with their Trove: Trove creation, SOL top-up / withdrawal, stablecoin issuance and repayment.
 It also sends issuance fees to the `SOLIDStaking` contract.
 BorrowerOperations functions call in to TroveManager, telling it to update Trove state, where necessary.
 BorrowerOperations functions also call in to the various Pools, telling them to move Ether/Tokens between Pools or between Pool <> user, where necessary.

-`TroveManager.sol` - contains functionality for liquidations and redemptions.
+`trove-manager` - contains functionality for liquidations and redemptions.
 It sends redemption fees to the `SOLIDStaking` contract.
 Also contains the state of each Trove - i.e. a record of the Trove’s collateral and debt.
 TroveManager does not hold value (i.e. Ether / other tokens).
 TroveManager functions call in to the various Pools to tell them to move Ether/tokens between Pools, where necessary.

 `LiquityBase.sol` - Both TroveManager and BorrowerOperations inherit from the parent contract LiquityBase, which contains global constants and some common functions.

-`StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated SOL and SOLID gains.
+`stability-pool` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated SOL and SOLID gains.
 Holds the SOLUSD Stability Pool deposits, and the SOL gains for depositors, from liquidations.

-`SOLUSDToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
+`SOLUSD` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
 The contract mints, burns and transfers SOLUSD tokens.

 `SortedTroves.sol` - a doubly linked list that stores addresses of Trove owners, sorted by their individual collateralization ratio (ICR).
 It inserts and re-inserts Troves at the correct position, based on their ICR.

 `PriceFeed.sol` - Contains functionality for obtaining the current SOL:USD price, which the system uses for calculating collateralization ratios.

-`HintHelpers.sol` - Helper contract, containing the read-only functionality for calculation of accurate hints to be supplied to borrower operations and redemptions.
+`hint-helpers` - Helper contract, containing the read-only functionality for calculation of accurate hints to be supplied to borrower operations and redemptions.

 ### Data and Value Silo Contracts

-Along with `StabilityPool.sol`, these contracts hold Ether and/or tokens for their respective parts of the system, and contain minimal logic:
+Along with `stability-pool`, these contracts hold Ether and/or tokens for their respective parts of the system, and contain minimal logic:

 `ActivePool.sol` - holds the total Ether balance and records the total stablecoin debt of the active Troves.

 `DefaultPool.sol` - holds the total Ether balance and records the total stablecoin debt of the liquidated Troves that are pending redistribution to active Troves.
 If a Trove has pending ether/debt “rewards” in the DefaultPool, then they will be applied to the Trove when it next undergoes a borrower operation, a redemption, or a liquidation.

 `CollSurplusPool.sol` - holds the SOL surplus from Troves that have been fully redeemed from as well as from Troves with an ICR > MCR that were liquidated in Recovery Mode.
-Sends the surplus back to the owning borrower, when told to do so by `BorrowerOperations.sol`.
+Sends the surplus back to the owning borrower, when told to do so by `borrower-operations`.

 `GasPool.sol` - holds the total SOLUSD liquidation reserves.
 SOLUSD is moved into the `GasPool` when a Trove is opened, and moved out when a Trove is liquidated or closed.

 ### Contract Interfaces

-`ITroveManager.sol`, `IPool.sol` etc. These provide specification for a contract’s functions, without implementation.
+`Itrove-manager`, `IPool.sol` etc. These provide specification for a contract’s functions, without implementation.
 They are similar to interfaces in Java or C#.

 ### PriceFeed and Oracle